When Effective Fundraising Means Reinforcing Negative Stereotypes

 She writes, “we need to pause and ask ourselves whether it is ethical to depict the graphic qualities of a human being to Western audiences for the sole purpose of eliciting an emotional experience and ultimately, money.
 It is a practice called poverty porn, and it does almost nothing to address the real structural problem of poverty.”

-It’s a well written and thought provoking article, and I’m thankful it was shared with me because it kicked off this whole mental exercise, but at the end of the day, I found myself disagreeing with several of the points being made.
-Perhaps it’s because I’m a marketer myself, but as I worked through some of the arguments Roenigk made, I came away with the feeling that certain concessions to reality have to be made.
+It’s a well written and thought provoking article, and I’m thankful it was shared with me.
+It was responsible for kicking off this mental exercise.
+At the end of the day though, I found myself disagreeing with several of her points.
+As I worked through some of the arguments Roenigk made, I came away with the feeling that certain concessions to reality have to be made.

 To illustrate, in one passage she writes: